AdamLisicki/aws-bootcamp-cruddur-2023/journal/week0.md

 I also created a custom budget that notifies me when my credit spend will be over 0.8$ and 1$.

-I chose to create a custom cost budget.

 I typed budget name and budget amount.
 Also I set charge type to "Credits".

 ![image](https://user-images.githubusercontent.com/96197101/219853007-b19d4018-c94d-40a1-8cbd-ab65123d65fd.png)